Tips and Tricks For HR Departments | HR Cloud Blog

 2. How can I effectively set objectives for my team?

-Start by making your objectives clear and specific.
+Start by making your goals clear and specific.
 This is made much easier using the SMART framework—make them Specific, Measurable, Achievable, Relevant, and Time-bound.
-Communicate these goals to your team, and encourage their input to ensure everyone is on board!
+Communicate these goals for employees, and encourage their input to ensure everyone is on board!

 3. What are some common mistakes to avoid when measuring outcomes?